 You should avoid missing mortgage repayments at all costs, as this will impact your credit rating and ability to borrow in the future.

-You also need to be aware of the time limits that apply, and not to cross these, or let the proceedings reach a court order against you.
+You also need to be aware of the time limits that apply and not cross them, or let the initiated court proceedings reach a property settlement order against you.

 What are the advantages of delaying settlement?